PanderMusubi/locale-en-nl/README.md

 Many users who are physically located in the Netherlands use software in the American English language.
 Most of them are native Dutch speakers working in IT, but this also applies for non-Dutch expats in the Netherlands.
-For their work they usually have their systems configured to US English International.
-However, due to the geographic location or territory, it can be highly desirable for certain data to be represented according to the local Dutch notation, while the rest remains in English.
+In their work they usually have their systems configured to US English International.
+However, due to the geographic location or territory they reside in, it can be highly desirable for certain data to be represented according to the local Dutch notation, while the rest remains in English.

 It is possible to configure a system by setting a mix of LC sections of different locales.
 For example the LC\_MONETARY of en\_US and LC\_TIME of